conservationtechlab/camml/README.md

 USB Accelerator device (as opposed to another Coral TPU-enabled device/product).

 Deactivate all virtual environments you were working with.
-Install the pycoral Debian package:
+Install these packages:

+    sudo apt install libedgetpu1-std
-    sudo apt install python3-pycoral
+    sudo apt install pycoral-examples

 At this point, you should physically connect the USB Coral Accelerator to the computer.